 It is first essential to identify what needs to be done.
 There are various easy-to-integrate tools to help organizations quickly plan their customer service digital transformation.

 With process mining, businesses can understand what their “as-is” processes look like and how it differs from desired processes.
 By analyzing your customer-facing processes, you will increase the visibility of your touchpoints and improve the areas that are underperforming.
-For example, QPR draws data from a business’ CRM and customer service related systems to visualize and analyze process flows across the organization.
+For example, process mining companies draw data from a business’ CRM and customer service related systems to visualize and analyze process flows across the organization.
 This can help reveal the root causes of problems in customer processes so that the organization can improve pain points.

 Analytics can be key to understanding customer experience and to identify areas of improvement.
 Modern analytics tools can deal with both text and structured data, enabling companies to automatically analyze customer feedback and other data for insights.